xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 18. Deploy or rebind if needed.
 19. Open in Start Sessions and run.

+Why these steps matter: the setup contract provides the address behind `${addr:readContract}`, the runtime payload sends the input values, and the expectations prove that both input data and contract read output match the expected result.

 ### Recipe B: API saves test

 Goal: prove that the API response saved `Ok = true`.